michaelfeigen/portal/README.md

 ```
 python manage.py startapp appname
 ```
 There are several things you must do when creating new apps and a full tutorial can be found [here](https://docs.djangoproject.com/en/2.0/intro/tutorial01/).
 In this project, the different apps are form, info, website, wiredrive and social.
 Inside each app, there is a folder called templates.
 All HTML files are always stored inside the templates folder.
-Additionaly, each app contains a module called views.py.
+Additionally, each app contains a module called views.py.
 This module controls what HTML templates get loaded onto the screen and how you interact with the web application.
 Furthermore, each app contains a module called models.py where you can organize how you want your database to look and how you want to store each app's data.

 If you are interested in style, everything that has to do with how the page looks can be found in forms/static.